ltoscano/note-voyeur/README.md

 - `-t, --to-date`: **NEW!** Extract notes before this date (reverse filtering)
   - Same formats as `--from-date`
   - Useful for reading older notes chronologically backwards
+- `--filter-tag`: **NEW!** Filter notes containing this tag/string in title or body (case-insensitive)
+  - Can be combined with date filtering for precise extraction
 - `-c, --count`: Show count of total notes and filtered notes
 - `--stats-only`: Show only statistics, don't extract notes